 - 6.1 Following the initial allocation of places to Year 7, ranked waiting lists under criteria 5.2.2, 5.2.3 and 5.2.4 will be maintained and will remain valid until the last day of the Summer Term of the year of entry for all candidates who were deemed to be of selective ability in the Entrance Tests but who did not receive an offer of a place at WHSG and who have not had a higher preference offer.
 At the end of the Summer Term of the year of entry, the ranked waiting lists for Year 7 will be deleted.
-At this stage, parents/carers will be written to and asked to confirm if they wish their daughter to be added to the open waiting list for Year 8. - 6.2 Girls of eligible age who, for whatever reason, have not sat either or both of the Year 7 Entrance Tests (SET and/or the NWSSEE) may join an open waiting list (non-ranked) from the start of the spring term in the year of entry by contacting Admissions at the London Borough of Sutton.
+At this stage, parents/carers will be contacted and asked to confirm if they wish their daughter to be added to the open waiting list for Year 8. - 6.2 Girls of eligible age who, for whatever reason, have not sat either or both of the Year 7 Entrance Tests (SET and/or the NWSSEE) may join an open waiting list (non-ranked) from the start of the spring term in the year of entry by contacting Admissions at the London Borough of Sutton.
 Should a place become available after this date in Year 7, any candidate on the open waiting list will be required to sit the Entrance Tests (SET and/or the NWSSEE) so that their name can be added to the ranked waiting lists if they are of selective ability as determined by the Entrance Tests.
 Candidates deemed to be of selective ability in the Entrance Test will be considered for entry according to the arrangements set out in Sections 5.1 to 5.4 above.
-Children placed through the London Borough of Sutton's Fair Access Protocol take precedence over other girls on the waiting lists as long as they are of selective ability according to the School's Entrance Tests. - 6.3 If the admission number for Year 7 falls below the PAN of 210, an offer will be made to the next child on the relevant ranked waiting list. - 6.4 The address to be used for waiting lists, after the initial allocation of places, will be the child's current permanent place of residence.
+Children placed through the London Borough of Sutton's Fair Access Protocol take precedence over other girls on the waiting lists as long as they are of selective ability according to the School's Entrance Tests.

+- 6.3 If the admission number for Year 7 falls below the PAN of 210, an offer will be made to the next child on the relevant ranked waiting list. - 6.4 The address to be used for waiting lists after the initial allocation of places will be the child's current permanent place of residence.
 Any offer is conditional upon the child living at the appropriate address on the relevant date as published by the Local Authority.
-Where a child regularly lives with one parent for part of a week and with the other parent for the rest of the week, the permanent address will be the address at which the child lives for the greater part of the school week, i.e. Monday to Friday.
-If the child lives equally with both parents at different addresses, the child's home address will be taken to be the address of the main parent/carer eligible to receive Child Benefit and Child Tax Credit, if applicable.
+See definition of "home address" in paragraph 5.2.4 above.
 Parents/carers have a responsibility to notify the School and Local Authority of any change of address and provide the relevant documentary evidence.